-At that point, the only information remaining in dispute was information deleted from one of the disputed documents which consisted of the work mobile phone number of a person who is or had been an officer of an agency, as that term is defined in the FOI Act ('the disputed information').
+At that point, the only information remaining in dispute was information deleted from three of the disputed documents.
+That information consisted of the home address of a person who is or was an 'officer' of an agency, as that term is defined in the FOI Act and the work mobile phone numbers of officers or former officers of agencies ('the disputed information').